 If you want to be a contributor, make sure you first follow the board.
 Then, you need to follow the board creator.
 Click on the very first image you see under the list of pinners and click the follow button.

 Once you have done that, look through the board description.
 If the board is closed, then you will not want to go any further.
 However, it may also tell you what to do to join the board.
 Follow those steps.

-If you do not see any way to join the board, you can send the owner a message and ask to join.
-Make sure you include a link to your profile and blog and let them know why you would be a good fit.
+If you do not see any way to join the board, you can send the owner a message and request to join.
+Ensure you include a link to your profile and blog and let them know why you would be a good fit.
 Do not take it personally if they say not.
 If they do not know you, they may not allow you to join.

-You can email them on Pinterest by clicking on the message icon next to your profile image and then on new message.
-Type in the person’s profile name (i.e. http://www.pinterest.com/traciefobes is mine, you would start to type Tracie Fobes until my name pulled up).
+You can e-mail them on Pinterest by clicking on the message icon next to your profile image and new message.
+Type in the person’s profile name (i.e., http://www.pinterest.com/traciefobes is mine, you would start to type Tracie Fobes until my name pulled up).

 Hi there!
 My name is ________ and I run the site ________.
 I came across your _________ board and would love to be a contributor.

-Here is a link to my profile, so you can see the type of pins I create and the content I share.
+Here is a link to my profile to see the type of pins I create and the content I share.
 You will find that our niches and audience do align.

 Thank you for your time and consideration in joining your board.

 Finally, check out the profiles of the people you currently follow who are in your niche.
 Follow the same steps to try to join the board in that way.